amgrubb/BloomingLeaf/NODE-README.md

 	4. There is one more folder in leaf-analysis, and it is called the temp.
 The temp folder is where the default.json and 	       output.out files are written.

-	ii) In terminal (or cmd on Windows) type the following command:
+	b) In terminal (or cmd on Windows) type the following command:

 	1. cd  in the leaf-analysis floder (path of the directory containing both app.js and temp folder)